 What's your hurry.
 If you stroll up the Royal Mile instead of marching up you'll be able to spot the genuine treasures amongst all the souvenir shops and tourist tat.
 Look for the strange street names on the closes - narrow pedestrian streets sometimes with steep staircases - that open out from the high street.
 They usually indicate the markets and trades that took place in those areas hundreds of years ago.
 From bottom to top, these are some of the highlights I found before lunch (you will no doubt find your own):

 - The Museum of Edinburgh - Across from Canongate Kirk, you'll spot a bright yellow and red building.
-This is one of several 16th century houses, arranged around a close, that make up the Museum of Edinburgh.
+This is one of several 16th-century houses, arranged around a close, that make up the Museum of Edinburgh.
 The museum tells the story of the city from ancient times.
-If you are interested in decorative arts and craftsmanship, you really should stop here to see the collections of Scottish silver, cut glass and woodworking.
-The museum is free and open 10am to 5pm Monday to Saturday and noon to 5pm Sundays in August.
+If you are interested in decorative arts and craftsmanship, you really should stop here to see the collections of Scottish silver, cut glass, and woodworking.
+The museum is free and is open from 10 a.m. to 5 p.m.
+Monday to Saturday and noon to 5 p.m.
+Sundays in August.

-I was staying elsewhere so I only I looked at the rooms, with their luxury bathrooms, free wifi,free minibars and huge windows over the Royal Mile or the bridges.
-It's defintely on my list for my next Edinburgh visit.
+I was staying elsewhere so I only I looked at the rooms, with their luxury bathrooms, free wifi, free minibars and huge windows over the Royal Mile or the bridges.
+It's definitely on my list for my next Edinburgh visit.

 Afternoon of Window Shopping and Sentiment